nxquang-al/CS420-Project-2/README.md

 $ python src/visualization.py -r data/input/MAP_01.txt
 ```
 ### Generate a new map with map shape
-In this case, the flag `-g, --generate` must be turned on
+In this case, the flag `-g, --generate` must be turned on.

 Argument
  * `width, height`: The expected width and height of the map